dani-lbnl/introvision/README.md

 # Introduction to Computer vision
-This is short introduction to Computer Vision with examples using the python scientific software stack.
+This is a short introduction to Computer Vision, containing examples on image filtering, 2D and 3D representations, as well as pixel classification and visualization schemes.
+These are used for the construction of pipelines and workflows using several scientific python libraries, such as scikit-learn, scikit-image, and itkwidgets.

 <table border="0">
  <tr>